Nigeria’s 2019 general election our major priority – U.S. - Premium Times Nigeria

-The U.S. says Nigeria’s 2019 general election and a peaceful transition, remained its major priority in view of the country’s strategic position in the region.
+The U.S. says Nigeria’s 2019 general election and a peaceful transition are its major priority in view of the country’s strategic position in the region.

-The U.S. Department of State said during a background briefing on the first trip of Secretary of State Rex Tillerson to Africa, monitored by the News Agency of Nigeria in New York.
+The U.S. Department of State, Rex Tillerson, said thus during a background briefing on the first trip of Secretary of State Rex Tillerson to Africa.

 The department said over two decades ago, the number of countries in Africa with really democratically elected government were really very few – only three or four.